Skip to main content

 Medicine Hat is home to the World’s Tallest Tepee, Saamis Tepee.
 It’s also known for pottery, fantastic local brews (coffee and beer), coulees and plenty more.
 The city can also act as a starting point to explore nearby destinations, like Cypress Hills Interprovincial Park.
 Here are 10 can't-miss reasons to visit Medicine Hat and the surrounding area this summer.

-Visit the Saamis Teepee, one of Medicine Hat’s landmarks and a tribute to Indigenous cultures.
+Visit the Saamis Tepee, one of Medicine Hat’s landmarks and a tribute to Indigenous cultures.

 open-quote